 “Dr Henry Louis Gates” Amazing Black Literature Archaeologist

-Dr Henry Louis Gates Jr aka Skip, is also known informally for a term coined by him “signifyin .”
-This term was established through two of his published body’s of work, Figures in Black: Words, Signs, and the “Racial” Self (1987) and The Signifying Monkey: A Theory of Afro-American Literary Criticism (1988).
+Dr Henry Louis Gates Jr aka Skip, is also known informally for a term borrowed by him, “signifyin’ .”
+This term came from old school toast culture.
+Toast’s were spoken word style stories that predated, and eventually inspired rap culture.
+The term signifyin’ was used in two of his published body’s of work, Figures in Black: Words, Signs, and the “Racial” Self (1987), and The Signifying Monkey: A Theory of Afro-American Literary Criticism (1988).
 The term signifyin’ refers to how African American authors wrote about their experiences particularly with race and discrimination – essentially indirectly calling out problems in society in a manner that is indirect, boastful, humorous, insulting, or provocative as seen today.
+And yet these inequities still exist for people of color, today.

 During his time on earth, Dr Gates made some notable contributions to not only the Civil Rights Movement but to his particular field of work.
 Dr Louis Gates has had his hand in significant projects ranging from documentaries to books and much more.
-The accomplishments of this man speak to the subjects in which he was most interested; Black history and Black life in America.
-Skip continues to break amazing ground regarding the understanding of black history.
+The numerous accomplishments of this man speak to the subjects in which he was most interested; Black history and Black life in America.
+Skip continues to break amazing ground regarding the understanding of black history in these United states.

 Henry Louis Gates, an amazing black literature archaeologist is still alive and thriving in his field.
 His professional roles include chairman of TheRoot.com which he co-founded in 2008, chair on the Creative Board of Fusion TV, and the staff of the Oxford African American Studies Center.
 Most recently Dr Gates partnered with PBS and Ancestry.com to produce “Finding Your Roots.”
 It’s a television series dedicated to personal history, mostly public figures who want to discover their ancestry.
 The show started in 2012 and is still airing.